Workshop hosted by IEEE VR 2025, Saturday, March 8th, 2025, Saint-Malo, France, (Hybrid)

 fortega [at] colostate.edu

-We are building a community on Slack XR Prototyping Research Group for those interested in the subject.
+We are building a community on Discord XR Prototyping Research Group for those interested in the subject.

 You don't have to be a participant in the workshop to join.
 If you are a researcher or a member of the industry interested in the subject,